NadineNicoleSchmitt/Analyzing-German-News-Headlines/README.md

 ***
 ## Classification with Naive Bayes
 We have got some interesting results from our dictionary approach; however, we extend the dictionary analysis with a **supervised learning** approach (which can be conceptualized as a generalization of dictionary methods), in which the features associated with a category (here ``negative``) are learned directly from the data (rather than pre-specified by the researcher).
+We used the Naive Bayes classifier to classify each headline in one of these 2 categories: ``Negative`` or ``NotNegative``.

 In order to do this, we first performed a **feature selection** (choosing the *best* dfm) with k fold cross validation on our labeled data, chose afterward the *best model* and used this for the classification/ prediction for our unlabeled headlines.
 We then did again some face validating checks to evaluate aour approach and try to get some insights into our research question.